falkr/ttm4115/pages/unit-3-stm/teamwork-2.md

   * What was difficult?
   * Were there misunderstandings?

-:delivery: Store your document from above under your 'team's channel / Unit03 >'.
+:delivery: Store your document from above under your `team's channel / Unit03 >`.
 Use filname `ttm4115-bus-stop-team-XX.docx`